Cghlewis/crystal_site/content/blog/joins/index.markdown

 ### Vertical joins

 **Note 2024-01-23** I want to thank the several people who have pointed out that the term "vertical join" is not standard terminology and may be confusing to readers.
-I acknowledge that stacking data vertically is not technically considered a join (defined as adding new columns by matching datasets by a common field/key).
-So if you are reading this for the first time, please understand that, in this section, I use the term "join" simply as a way to provide a unifying framework for the different ways you can combine data.
+I acknowledge that stacking data vertically is not technically considered a join ([defined](https://www.w3schools.com/sql/sql_join.asp) as matching dataset rows by a common field/key).
+So if you are reading this for the first time, please understand that, in this section, I loosely use the term "join" to provide a unifying framework for the different ways you can combine data.
 However, when you are doing "vertical joins", more appropriate terms to use would include append, stack, or union data.

 ---